listenToRipley/angular/README.md

 You can identify a decorator in code since it will have an `@` before the element.

 You will have to configure these items by providing a JS object with the required information.

+### Databinding

+Communication between typescript components/business logic and the template.

+The only requirements for "string interpolation" is that it can resolve itself into a string.
+You cannot provide multiline logic.